deficollective/defiscan/src/content/protocols/euler/euler.md

 ### EulerEarn Vault System

-EulerEarn vaults implement role-based permissions where the vault owner controls `setCurator`, `setIsAllocator`, `setFee`, and `setFeeRecipient`.
-The curator manages strategy selection through `submitCap` and `submitMarketRemoval`.
-Allocators control fund distribution via `reallocate`, `setSupplyQueue`, and `updateWithdrawQueue`.
+EulerEarn Vaults receive user funds and allocate the funds to different EVaults.
+The EulerEarn Vaults are governed and managed by the respective owner.
+The owner can assign the role-based permissions to curators and allocators.
+The curator manages risk of the Earn Vault strategy adding EVaults and supply caps.
+Allocators control and execute fund distribution to the EVaults that the curator has enabled.
 The [EulerEarnFactory2](https://etherscan.io/address/0x59709B029B140C853FE28d277f83C3a65e308aF4) exposes `setPerspective` to update strategy validation rules for all EulerEarn vaults.

 ### EulerSwap